navara99/final-project/plan/user-stories.md

 * users should be able to attend a video interview where they can open up a whiteboard

-* users should be able to see a calender that shows their schedules job fairs and interviews
+* (done) users should be able to see a calender that shows their schedules job fairs and interviews

-* users should be able to send messages to another user
+* (done) users should be able to send messages to another user

 * users should be able to upload a resume to their profiles